 Scott works closely with public health and food professionals across the country to assure that DreamZero's programs, services and products meet the highest standards in hygiene and quality.

-We are looking for a Social Media intern...
-Do you know of anyone suited for this position?
+We are looking for people dedicated to the reusable revolution and familiar with selling in the foodservice industry.
+Are you, or do you know of anyone suited for this position?

 Impact Zero Foundation is building Toronto's circular economy.
 They believe that the circular economy will be built by small and medium-sized businesses, working with individuals in their community to build a healthier city.
 Successfully building this new economy will take research, community, and a lot of hard work - the Impact Zero Foundation is here to help make it a little easier.

 The Canadian Green Alliance is a national not-for-profit dedicated to bridging the gap between sustainability and theatre.
 The CGA acts as the meeting place for the climate activists and environmental organizations of the performance industry to come together, find key partnerships and form a unified fight against the climate crisis within our community.